Liu Ruopeng

 Liu Ruopeng (刘若鹏; is a Chinese entrepreneur who founded the conglomerate Kuang-Chi.
-He is also a member of the Communist Party of China and a National People's Congress deputy.
+He is also a member of the Chinese Communist Party and a National People's Congress deputy.

 Early life

 Liu has a bachelor's degree in engineering from Zhejiang University.
 He has a master's degree and a doctorate from Duke University.

 Career

-While a PhD student at Duke University, Liu allegedly stole intellectual property from a United States Department of Defense-funded laboratory and passed it to Chinese researchers, which eventually resulted in his expulsion from the David R. Smith research group at the university.
-Liu was investigated by the F.B.I., but ultimately was not charged with a crime.
+While a PhD student at Duke University, Liu allegedly stole intellectual property from a United States Department of Defense-funded laboratory and passed it to Chinese researchers.
+Liu was investigated by the Federal Bureau of Investigation (FBI), but ultimately was not charged with a crime.
 The incident is the subject of a book by ProPublica senior editor Daniel Golden, Spy Schools: How the CIA, FBI, and Foreign Intelligence Secretly Exploit America's Universities.

 In 2015, Liu bought a controlling stake in the loss making New Zealand company Martin Aircraft Company, makers of the yet to be commercially viable Martin Jetpack.

 He is the president of the Shenzhen-based Kuang-Chi Institute of Advanced Technology and the chairman of Hong Kong-listed KuangChi Science.